cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ### Step 3: Train the Model
 Students then ran `training_binary.py` to train a binary classifier.
-They experimented with the **learning rate**, observing how step size affects optimization and convergence.
+We had the students experiment with changing the learning rate of the gradient descent method, observing how this choice affects optimization and convergence of the algorithm.

 <p align="center">
   <img src="/assets/tinyml/summer2025/training_binary.png" alt="Training script" style="width:40%;"><br><em>Training script for binary classification.</em>